There are now 3 possible online modes for units:

 - Level 1 elective

 - Students are able to (1) solve a range of problems that involve calculus and geometry of functions of more than one variable; (2) use Taylor series and describe some of their uses; (3) employ a range of integration techniques; (4) integrate over objects in more than one dimension; (5) explain the concepts of work, path independence, conservative fields and potentials; and (6) solve first and second order differential equations.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) computer-based assessment; and (3) mid-semester test and a final examination.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) computer-based assessment; and (3) mid-semester test and a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)